vasantharuban19/React-Price-Card/README.md

 ## 🌟 Overview

-This is a simple **React-based Pricing Card UI** that displays different pricing plans.
-It is designed with **Tailwind CSS** for a clean and modern look.
+This is a simple **React-based Pricing Card UI** that displays different pricing plans, designed with **CSS** for a clean and modern look.

 ## 🚀 Features